emily-longman/Nucella_can_Pop_Genomics/README.md

 03_BUSCO.sh - This script runs on BUSCO on the best ntlink assembly.

 #### 04 - Polish with Pilon

+These scripts will use Pilon [v1.24] (https://github.com/broadinstitute/pilon) to polish the genome 5 times with the AVITI reads.
+To be computationally efficient, the genome and bam files were broken into individual scaffolds and then polished individually using an array and loop structure.
+Each round, it will index the genome, map the short reads to the genome from the previous iteration, clean the bam files, generate a guide file with the scaffold names for the array, polish each scaffold, then concatenate the genome back together.
+The same 6 steps are peformed each round of polishing, thus they are only listed below once, rather than iterated 6 times.

+01_index_genome.sh - Index the genome that was assembled by ntlink or the previous round of polishing.

+02_map_reads.sh - Map the AVITI short reads to the genome.

+03_clean_bams.sh - Clean the bam file.

+04_create_guide_file.pt1 - (Interactive session) This code will extract the scaffold names from the genome.

+04_create_guide_file.pt2 - Create a guide file of the scaffold names and group them into 30 scaffold chunks.

+05_pilon_polish_chunks.sh - Polish the genome with Pilon using a combination of an array and while loop.

+06_cat_scaffolds.sh - The polished scaffolds are concatenated together to create a final assembly.

 #### 05 - Finalize the Genome

+These sets of scripts will rename the scaffolds so that they are shorter and more meaningful and then will run Quast and BUSCO on the final assembly.

+01_rename_scaffolds_guide_file_pt1 - (Interactive session) This code will extract the scaffold names from the genome.

+01_rename_scaffolds_guide_file_pt2.R - Create a guide file of the scaffold names and group them into 30 scaffold chunks.

+02_rename_scaffolds.sh - Use an array and loop to rename the individual scaffolds

+03_cat_scaffolds.sh - Concatenate the scaffolds together to produce a final assembly.

+04_Quast.sh - Run Quast on the final assembly.

+05_BUSCO.sh - Run BUSCO on the final assembly.

 #### 06 - Mask Repeats

+01_repeat_softmask_C.gigas.sh - Use repeat masker (https://github.com/Dfam-consortium/RepeatMasker) to softmask the genome.

 #### 07 - Annotate the Genome

 ## Part 2 - Fastq to VCF